vmprachi7/devops-platform-foundation/README.md

 > through a Git commit — ArgoCD detects the drift and reconciles the cluster.
 > selfHeal means if someone manually changes something in the cluster, ArgoCD
 > reverts it within 3 minutes.
 Git is the single source of truth."

+**On OIDC:**
+> "The pipelines authenticate to Azure using Workload Identity Federation —
+> GitHub issues a short-lived JWT per run, Azure validates it against a
+> federated credential.
+No client secret is stored anywhere."

 **On the canary setup:**
 > "I implemented canary without a service mesh — pure replica-ratio traffic